t-edson/PicPas/README.md

 ### ASM blocks

-PicPas support complet ASM code inside the Pascal source.
+PicPas have a complete support for inserting ASM code inside the Pascal source.

 ASM blocks must be included between the delimiters ASM and END: